SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

 - Specified provisions required and how education, health and social care will work together to meet your child’s needs and support the achievement of the agreed outcomes.

-- You or the school, usually the SENCO or Headteacher, can request that the local authority conduct an assessment of your child’s needs.
-This may lead to an EHC Plan.
+In order to obtain an EHCP for your child, you or the school, usually the SENCO or Headteacher, can request that the local authority conduct an assessment of your child’s needs.
+This may lead to an EHC Plan and is decided by the EHCP panel based in the local authority.
+The decision is not made by the school.×

 11. How is funding support allocated to children and how do they move between the different levels of support in school?